phpDocumentor/phpDocumentor/docs/PSR.md

   ```

 * "DocComment" is a special type of comment which starts with `/**`, ends
   with `*/` and may contain any number of lines in between.
-Every line should
-  start with an asterisk, which is aligned with the first asterisk of the
+  In case a DocComment spans multiple lines should every line start with an
-  opening clause.
+  asterisk that is aligned with the first asterisk of the opening clause.

   Single line example: